salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ### this.shadowRoot vs this.template

-`this.shadowRoot` and `this.template` reference the component's shadow root in native Shadow DOM while `this.template` references the component's shadow root in synthetic Shadow DOM.
+`this.shadowRoot` and `this.template` will both reference the component's shadow root in native Shadow DOM while `this.template` currently references the component's shadow root in synthetic Shadow DOM.
+When a component specifies a preference for native Shadow DOM, `this.shadowRoot` will be made available as an alias to `this.template`.

 There are no plans to enable `this.shadowRoot` for existing components that only support synthetic Shadow DOM as the current LWC-ism is to use `this.template`.

 ### this.shadowRoot instanceof ShadowRoot